If you’ve always meant to increase your fitness levels, this is as good a time as any to start.

 “You don’t need equipment or even a whole room.
 Just move aside your coffee table and chairs to create a space,” Denzel advises.
 Or, she adds, your bedroom can become a larger, suitable workout area, especially if you have a large window or sliding glass door for a scenic view.

 Be creative in thinking of ways parts of your house can become a part of your workout, such as including a set of stairs.
-In fact, stairs work well if you usually walk outside, says Michele Olson, PhD, professor of exercise physiology at Auburn University.
+In fact, stairs work well if you usually walk outside, says Michele Olson, PhD, a professor at Huntingdon College in Alabama.

 “Use the steps in your house by pacing quickly up and down on the bottom step.
 Then, place your foot on every other step as if you were hiking up a steep hill,” Olson suggests.
 Repeat these techniques over a 10-minute period for a low-impact cardio workout or thorough warm-up to prepare you for other exercises.